 If you’re a stay at home mom like me, you can be tempted to feel every minute of the day should focus on your kids.
 If you are On The Verge and have lost all your calm you need some time to yourself.

-Put your kids in independent play, put them all to nap at the same time, or just send them out in the backyard to play.
 If you know you’re in a weary place, orient your day around giving yourself more alone time.
 You can find alone time even with small kids underfoot.

 Whatever you do